 Our placement rate is over 95%.

 When it’s time for an animal to go home, we do our very best to make the right match – but we also provide options in case things don’t work out.
 Our Foster to Adopt program gives adopters a week to test the waters and make sure their new pet is healthy and a good fit for their home.
-We provide every adopter with a free veterinarian visit at participating clinics following adoption, and VCA Woodford Animal Hospital offers every adopter a fabulous Healthy Start Certificate.
+We provide every adopter with a free veterinarian visit at participating clinics following adoption, and Eckert Veterinary Hospital has already cared for almost every animal by the time they are adopted.

 And we are always here to provide help for our adopters and adoptees, even years down the road.
 Our Adoptions Counselors are happy to discuss tips and resources to address problems if they arise, because our goal – and yours – is to facilitate adoptions that last a lifetime.
 We’re just a phone call or an email away.